 NDORS offer a range of courses which are designed to cover most low level moving traffic offences.
-The NDORS Managers on behalf of the police service, outline the type of offender and the offences, from this the courses are developed.
+NDORS Manages the scheme on behalf of the police service, who outline the type of offender and the offences, from this the courses are developed.

 The courses are designed by the NDORS Course Development Unit, comprising of operational policing representatives, leading behavioural change and transport academics, experienced and senior practitioners from the world of road safety.

 Each course that is developed is based on latest research and evaluated.
 This allows NDORS to demonstrate that the courses are 'fit for purpose.'
 Before a course is rolled out Nationally for the public to use, it is tested in a police force area (s) and then changes may be made before it is officially launched as a National NDORS course.

 Course providers are usually commissioned by the local Police and Crime Commissioner (PCC) after going through a procurement programme and awarded a contract to deliver the courses in a force area.
 The providers come from both public and private sector organisations, and some police forces provide the NDORS courses from their own resources.
 All providers have to comply with the national arrangements, so for example you should see the same course in Newcastle as you would see Norwich.

 If you have been offered a course and you want to book to go on one, please read the information in your offer letter.
 You must use this link below to take you to the designated website https://offer.ndors.org.uk

 This course is aimed at those motorists who have been involved in a minor collision, where the driving is careless or inconsiderate.
 The course lasts for one day and involves a mixture of classroom and on-road driving.
 For the on road element,there are two students per car with an accredited instructor.